-- 5. Any other information that is determined to be questionable and which affects household eligibility and benefit level shall be verified in accordance with Section 4.500. - G. Awaiting Verification - 1.
-Until the non-citizen provides information or verification necessary to determine eligibility, the sponsored non-citizen shall be ineligible.
+- Until the non-citizen provides information or verification necessary to determine eligibility, the sponsored non-citizen shall be ineligible.
 When such verification is provided, the local office shall act on the information as a reported change in household circumstances.
 The eligibility of any remaining household members shall be determined.
-The income and resources of the ineligible non-citizen (excluding the attributed income and resources of the non-citizen's sponsor and sponsor's spouse) shall be treated in the same manner as a disqualified member as set forth in Section 4.411.1 and considered available in determining the eligibility and benefit level of the remaining household members. - 2.
-If the sponsored non-citizen refuses to cooperate in providing and/or verifying needed information, other adult members of the non-citizen's household shall be responsible for providing and/or verifying the information.
+The income and resources of the ineligible non-citizen (excluding the attributed income and resources of the non-citizen's sponsor and sponsor's spouse) shall be treated in the same manner as a disqualified member as set forth in Section 4.411.1 and considered available in determining the eligibility and benefit level of the remaining household members. - If the sponsored non-citizen refuses to cooperate in providing and/or verifying needed information, other adult members of the non-citizen's household shall be responsible for providing and/or verifying the information.
 If the information or verification is subsequently received, the local office shall act on the information as a reported change.
 If the same sponsor is responsible for the entire household, the entire household is ineligible until such time as the needed information is provided and/or verified.
-The local office shall assist the non-citizen in obtaining verification provided the household is cooperating with the local office. - H. Sponsored Non-Citizen's Responsibility - 1.
-During the period the sponsored non-citizen is subject to deeming, the eligible sponsored non-citizen shall be responsible for obtaining the cooperation of his/her sponsor, for providing the local office, at the time of application and/or recertification, the information and/or documentation necessary to calculate income and resources attributable to the non-citizen's household.
+The local office shall assist the non-citizen in obtaining verification provided the household is cooperating with the local office.

+H. Sponsored Non-Citizen's Responsibility

+- During the period the sponsored non-citizen is subject to deeming, the eligible sponsored non-citizen shall be responsible for obtaining the cooperation of his/her sponsor, for providing the local office, at the time of application and/or recertification, the information and/or documentation necessary to calculate income and resources attributable to the non-citizen's household.
 The eligible sponsored non-citizen shall be responsible for providing the names (or other identifying factors) of other non-citizens for whom the non-citizen's sponsor has signed an agreement to support.
 The local office shall attribute the entire amount of income and resources to the applicant eligible sponsored non-citizen until he or she provides the information required. - 2.
 The local office will determine how many of such non-citizens are Food Assistance Program applicants or participants and initiate appropriate proration.
 The eligible sponsored non-citizen shall also be responsible for reporting the required information about the sponsor and sponsor's spouse should the non-citizen obtain a different sponsor during the certification period.
 The eligible sponsored non-citizen shall report changes in income should the sponsor or sponsor's spouse change or lose employment or become deceased during the certification period.
 The local office shall act on the information as a reported change in household circumstances as set forth in Section 4.604.